-If you have read other resources on Screen Printing you will be aware of how complicated the process is, but preparing your artwork for screen printing doesn’t have to be difficult and certainly doesn’t have to absorb a lot of your time.
+If you have read recent articles on how Screen Printing works you will be aware of how complicated the process is, but preparing your artwork for screen printing doesn’t have to be difficult and certainly doesn’t have to absorb a lot of your time.
 To avoid spending hours creating a design only to find out it doesn’t quite have the desired effect when printed is something that can be easily done if you clue yourself up beforehand.

 This blog will give you the basic information you need to correctly prepare your artwork for screen printing to prevent any nasty surprises and wasted artwork.